kirilldev/movie-trip/README.md

 I would write much better backend.

+I would control point boundaries after geocoding.
+Currently you can see that some markers placed outside SF location and some point with different name has the same location.
+And that leads to some sort of bug.

+Also that google map third party libraries need some optimizations\fixes.
+You can see situation when a lot of labels on a scree but clusters still not formed..

 Also I didn't think seriously about the case when we will have much more movies and locations on a map.
 But is should be relatively easy to add it to the existing project.